caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler-active.md

 # Deleting an Ensembler with related active entity

-An Ensembler only could be deleted if there are no active ensembling jobs / router version that use the ensembler.
-This page show the deletion of ensembler **with related active entity** (router version and ensembling job).
+An Ensembler only could be deleted if there are no active ensembling jobs or router versions that use the ensembler.
+This page shows the deletion of ensembler **with related active entity** (ensembling job and router version).

-Ensembler with related active router version or ensembling jobs can not be deleted.
-Ensembler that currently used by router is also can not be deleted.
+Ensembler with related active router versions or ensembling jobs can not be deleted.
+Ensembler that is currently used by a router also can not be deleted.

 Navigate to Ensemblers page